willricketts/blog/_posts/2019-11-06-rhea-s-galaxy-map.md

 ![](https://s3.amazonaws.com/images.willricketts.com/rhea/astrosynthesis.png)

-Before long, I had a galaxy containing ~20 solar systems and connections between them, which I exported to a large XML document, which I was able to load into the Elixir-based backend of Rhea with [elixir-xml-to-map](https://github.com/homanchou/elixir-xml-to-map).
+Before long, I had a galaxy containing ~20 solar systems and connections between them, which I exported to a large XML document, which I was able to load into the Elixir-based backend of Rhea with [elixir-XML-to-map](https://github.com/homanchou/elixir-xml-to-map).

 #### Using the Data

 From this _very_ large map, I perform a series of mutations on the data to order it into a list of Solar Systems and one of Gates.
 With these lists, I first created a DB record for each of the solar systems within PostgreSQL.
-With a SolarSystems table populated with data, I would need to represent the data somwhere that graph-oriented data feels right at home.
+With a SolarSystems table populated with data, I would need to represent the data somewhere that graph-oriented data feels right at home.
 This is where [Neo4j](https://neo4j.com/) comes into play.

 If you're unfamiliar, Neo4j is a graph database.
 This turned out to be the perfect tool for Rhea.
 It was immediately apparent that its Cypher query language had the features needed to power several in-game systems for Rhea.
 Namely its ability to find the shortest path between nodes, or in the domain of Rhea, solar systems.

-Claiming victory over my first set of development goals, I took a 2-month break from working on Rhea to focus on a large project I was leading at work, a large web service responsible for creating and marshalling Twilio conference calls in parallel-- also built using an Elixir umbrella, also structured with the intent of utilizing BEAM's distribution features in the future.
+Claiming victory over my first set of development goals, I took a 2-month break from working on Rhea to focus on a large project I was leading at work, a large web service responsible for creating and marshaling Twilio conference calls in parallel-- also built using an Elixir umbrella, also structured with the intent of utilizing BEAM's distribution features in the future.

 When I finally had time to devote to Rhea again, I revisited the map I'd generated and simply wasn't happy with the result.
 After generating entirely new map data, this time for 2000 solar systems, I was dismayed to learn that the XML schema for my new map data was fundamentally different than that of my previous map.
 This would require me to write an entirely new parser and process for loading the map data into PostgreSQL and Neo4j.
 This was unacceptable to me.